 Could you tell me more about your development process?

-You should browse the development blog.
+For even more, you can also browse the development blog archives.
 You can find art and process posts, photos from the studio, livestreams, team Q&As, and more.

 What technology was Firewatch built with?

 Firewatch is being developed in Unity with lots of help from the add-on community.
-Along with many other tools, the game world makes use of Make Code Now!'s SECTR Complete, an excellent piece of Unity scene streaming middleware.
-We're also using proprietary dialogue and event tools, which we may talk about on the dev blog.
+Along with many other tools, the game world makes use of SECTR Complete, an excellent piece of Unity scene streaming middleware.
+We also used proprietary dialogue and event tools, which programmers Will Armstrong and Patrick Ewing discussed in this GDC presentation.

 ©2016 Campo Santo, in cooperation with Panic.